-The sentence was imposed by United States District Judge Irene C. Berger, who ordered the sentence to run consecutive to the defendant’s current prison term.
+The sentence was imposed by U.S. District Judge Irene C. Berger, who ordered the sentence to run consecutive to the defendant’s current prison term.
 Prentice was previously sentenced in September 2011 in the United States District Court in North Carolina to 81 months in federal prison.

-A number of Federal Bureau of Prison institutions have a small, minimum security camps that are in close proximity to the main facility.
+A number of Federal Bureau of Prison institutions have small, minimum-security camps that are in close proximity to the main facility.
 These camps, often referred to as Satellite Prison Camps, provide inmate labor to the main institution and to off-site work programs.

 The U.S. Marshals Service and the Federal Bureau of Prisons conducted the investigation.
 West Virginia State Police and the Raleigh County Sheriff’s Department assisted.